Lightweight mist that evenly coats curls, resists humidity, and preps hair for blow-drying or flat-ironing without stiffness.

 Best for

-Most 3–4 textures that want a go-to spray before heat.
+Most type 3–4 textures that want a reliable, do-it-all spray for heat styling.

 Design Essentials Silk Essentials — Silk press champion